eleanorfrajka/ifmeo/content/documents/quicklinks.md

 ### Help (Uni)
 - [RRZ](https://www.rrz.uni-hamburg.de) - the central IT website.
 - [RRZ Service Portal](https://rrz-serviceportal.uni-hamburg.de) - this is where you can download software.
+If offsite, you need to use the VPN (Cisco Anyconnect).

 ### Help (Cen)
 - [CEN IT](https://www.cen.uni-hamburg.de/en/facilities/cen-it.html) - Local IT help for Earth system science (IFM is part of this).